Equality and Diversity

 Equality Impact Assessments

-Equality Impact Assessments is a process where Orkney Islands Council considers how its policies and functions are likely to affect different groups of people in different ways.
-Equality Impact Assessments help to ensure that the Council does not discriminate.
+Equality Impact Assessments are a tool which Orkney Islands Council use to consider how its policies and functions are likely to affect different groups of people in different ways.
+Equality Impact Assessments help to ensure that the Council does not discriminate and helps us to meet our public sector duties under the Equality Act (2010).

 Orkney Islands Council employment information - equality and diversity